Skip to main content

 • Custom 3D fit

-Each helmet is tailored from a precise 3D scan for the best possible correction.
-Thinner foam walls allow for a sleeker, more comfortable fit.
+Each helmet is tailored from a precise 3D scan for an accurate and comfortable fit.
+Thinner foam walls allow for a sleeker design and improved comfort.

-Babies that complete their helmet therapy treatment with us show an improvement in their cranial index (cephalic ratio) and asymmetry.
+Babies who complete their helmet programme with us often show measurable improvement in head shape, including cranial index and asymmetry.

 • Expert care and support